za3k/rust_mentoring/README.md

 # rust_mentoring

 Ignore me!
-This repository is for adding arbirary pull requests, so my Rust mentor can give comments.
+This repository is for adding pull requests for random code, so my Rust mentor can give comments on it.
 It's not useful for anyone else.